 Welcome to our class!
 In Class 1 we teach children in Reception and Year 1.
 Our Reception children follow the Early Years Foundation Stage Curriculum and our children in Year 1 begin to follow the National Curriculum for Key Stage 1.
 Details of these can be found on the National Curriculum page.

-Here you will find useful information about Class 1 including information on how the children learn, our reading scheme and ‘Topic of the Term’, Home Learning and links to the Year 1 Key Instant Recall Fact-sheets to help your child practise maths outside of school.
-If you have any questions at all please don’t hesitate to contact Miss Ellis, the Class 1 teacher.
+Here you will find useful information about Class 1 including information on how the children learn, our reading scheme and ‘Topic of the Term’, Home Learning and links to the Year 1 Key Instant Recall Fact-sheets to help your child practice maths outside of school.
+If you have any questions at all please don’t hesitate to contact Miss Smale, the Class 1 teacher.

 In Class 1, the children are encouraged to develop their Mathematical thinking through exploration in practical activities and discussion.
 The skills that the children are developing on a daily basis are:

 • accurate counting, placing numbers in order and identifying more/less than a given number

 • solving addition, subtraction, doubling, halving and sharing problems

 • identifying and describing 2D and 3D shapes